janella/DevConfig/README.md

 Setup for Janella's dev environment and command line.

 I use Powershell on Windows Terminal and I don't really have a fancy setup.
+These scripts are probably not optimal but they work for me and I can update things easily, so 🤷‍♀️😁.

 ## Customising this setup